Screen projector with beam of coloured light against dark room

 Ready to make a film in just 72 hours?

-Working in teams of 3–6, you’ll have one weekend to write, shoot, edit, and submit a 3–5 minute film.
+Working in teams of 3 or more, you’ll have one weekend (Friday-Monday) to write, shoot, edit, and submit a film of up to 5 minutes in length.
 Any genre is welcome — the only limits are time and creativity.

 To take part, teams must include at least three Deaf or hard of hearing creatives in key roles, such as director, producer, or cinematographer.
-All films must be suitable for a general audience (PG or lower), and while you’re welcome to plan ahead, all filming and editing must take place within the 72-hour challenge period.
+While you’re welcome to plan ahead, all filming and editing must take place within the 72-hour challenge period.
 Your final film must also feature the mystery theme.

-The challenge kicks off on Friday 1 May at 6pm (AEST), when the theme is revealed, and runs through to Monday 4 May at 6pm (AEST).
+The challenge kicks off on Friday 1 May at 6pm (AEST), when the theme is revealed, and runs through to Monday 4 May at 6pm (AEST), when films must be submitted.

 One selected film will be showcased at the Opening Night of the Sign on Screen Film Festival, on Friday 22 May at the National Film and Sound Archive in Canberra, while a selection of other films will screen on a continuous loop throughout the festival.
-A cash prize will be awarded to the winning film.
+A cash prize of AUD$500 will be awarded to the winning team.
+Tickets to the Sign on Screen Film Festival are completely free and now open; book your seats now!

 Please note: the judging panel reserves the right to withhold the award if, in their view, no submission meets the required standard.